noah-erdogan/hugo-mock-landing-page-domain-name/README.md

 # hugo-mock-landing-page

+# Deployment

+Github Actions Workflow Docs Feedback:

+Thumbs Up.

+"This doc was informative and the screenshots helped guide me through each step.
+The instructions were clear and helpful."

 - **Qubit Shield Landing Page**
 This repository is a landing page for a mock product called Qubit Shield that was created using Hugo and was originally adapted from a Boostrap Theme landing site.